 The U.S. Consumer Continues to be Resilient

-We believe the aggregate consumer remains flush with cash, and the once pent-up demand continues to be unleashed, which has allowed the U.S. economy to be very resilient.
-The average U.S. Household is worth 35% more than pre-COVID.
-Consumer balance sheets are also well fortified.
+We believe the aggregate consumer is flush with cash, and once pent-up demand can safely be unleashed, the U.S. economy can continue being resilient.
+The average U.S. Household are worth ~30% more.
+Consumer balance sheets are well fortified and flush with cash.

 Inflation is Persistent, Though Peaking?

-The yield curve officially inverted in 2022, creating speculation of a recession.
+The yield curve officially inverted in ’22 creating speculation of a recession.
 This means caution in communication by the Fed to avoid the mistakes of the Yellen Fed and the “stop-and-go” policy from the ’70s.
 The Fed’s number one goal is to anchor inflation, even if it puts the economy into a recession.
-With this, there may be some collateral damage in parts of the speculative market, as we’ve already seen in the banking sector.
+With this, there may be some collateral damage in parts of the speculative market.

 Inflation Transitioning to Growth Frustration

-Earnings expectations for the S&P 500 have only come down 9.1% in ‘23.
-Anecdotally, margins continue to compress at the corporate level, but have not yet been represented in overall analyst’s future expectations.
-We believe that if earnings were to significantly drop (for reference, they tend to fall ~20% during a recession), the market could follow, as lower revenue could mean lower earnings.
+Earnings Expectations for the S&P 500 have only come down 9.1% in ‘23.
+Anecdotally, margins continue to compress at the corporate level, but have not yet been represented in overall analyst’s earnings expectations.
+We believe that if earnings were to significantly drop, which they tend to fall ~20% during a recession, the market could follow, as lower inflation could mean lower earnings.